mergado/docs/_posts/2016-11-30-mergado-flavored-markdown.md

 ```
 {youtube=DLzxrzFCyOs}
 ```

-This macro will embed a YouTube video `<iframe>` containing the video here: https://www.youtube.com/watch?v=DLzxrzFCyOs.
+This macro will embed an `<iframe>` containing this YouTube video: https://www.youtube.com/watch?v=DLzxrzFCyOs.